 But it’s important to understand the terms of the promotion agreement.

 Most promotions require a minimum amount of spending in a set period to earn the bonus.
-The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of your cards approval.
+The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of the approval of your card.

 Some credit cards with promotions have an annual fee not waived the first year.
 If it isn’t waived, how does the annual fee affect the value of the points?

 If it’s waived, will you be able to spend the points before the year is up and a fee is due?

 Be aware, if you cancel the card to avoid the fee, you may lose any points you haven’t redeemed, losing potential savings on future travel.